documentnode/documentnode.io/Writing/Rich text editor.md

 ![screen-system-font-mac](../release-notes/screen-system-font-mac.png)

-## Text colour
+## Text color

-To change the text colour, click the "**Text colour**" icon from the Rich Text toolbar.
+To change the text color, click the "**Text color**" icon from the Rich Text toolbar.

 ![screen-richtext-text-color](screen-richtext-text-color.png)

-The system colour dialogue will be shown, and then you can choose a different text colour from there.
+The system color dialogue will be shown, and then you can choose a different text color from there.

-Depending on your operating system, the colour dialogue may look like this on macOS:
+Depending on your operating system, the color dialogue may look like this on macOS:

 ![screen-color-dialog-mac](screen-color-dialog-mac.png)

-The colour dialogue on Windows may look like this:
+The color dialogue on Windows may look like this:

 ![screen-color-dialog-windows](screen-color-dialog-windows.png)

-And the colour dialogue on Ubuntu may look like this:
+And the color dialogue on Ubuntu may look like this:

 ![screen-color-dialog-ubuntu](screen-color-dialog-ubuntu.png)

 ## Text background

-To change text colour, click the "**Text background**" icon from the Rich Text toolbar.
+To change text color, click the "**Text background**" icon from the Rich Text toolbar.

 ![screen-richtext-text-background](screen-richtext-text-background.png)

-The system colour dialogue will be shown, and then you can choose a different text background from there.
+The system color dialogue will be shown, and then you can choose a different text background from there.

 ## Text style